-Enhance Social Enterprise (ESE) programme supports social enterprises and social entrepreneurs in Plymouth, Torbay, Devon and Somerset.
+Enhance Social Enterprise (Enhance SE) programme supports social enterprises and social entrepreneurs in Plymouth, Torbay, Devon and Somerset.

-Through ESE, social enterprises and social entrepreneurs are supported to develop and launch new products and services, as well as entering new markets.
+Through Enhance SE, social enterprises and social entrepreneurs are supported to develop and launch new products and services, as well as entering new markets.
 Workshops and mentoring support are available for social enterprises looking to explore all aspects of their business including digital, leadership development and managing growth.
-For social enterprises not yet trading, support is available around legal structures and governance.
+For social enterprises and social entrepreneurs not yet trading, support is available around legal structures, governance and business planning.

 - Digital marketing and communications – social media, e-news, web

 - Social enterprise vision – values – mission

 - Strategic marketing – building through influence, relationships and position

 - Leading and managing in social enterprises

 - Leading in transition – how to build agile social enterprises